The Surprising Reasons Different Generations Are Stressed About Money

 Open Enrollment is when employees can sign up for, adjust or change their health insurance policies.
 It is vital for employees to understand when this period starts and ends, in order to be prepared if they (or someone in their family) get sick.
 Reviewing their plan may also expand their ability to receive prescription drugs and specialized care for certain illnesses.

-A MetLife survey found that 30% of Gen Z workers regretted their open enrollment decisions, with over 25% saying they didn’t select enough benefits during the year before.
-In fact, nearly half of Gen Zers said they waited too long before choosing benefits and 53% said they didn’t understand what was being offered.
+A MetLife survey found that 30% of Gen Z workers regretted their open enrollment decisions.
+Over 25% said they didn’t select enough benefits during the year before.
+In fact, nearly half of Gen Zers said they waited too long before choosing benefits.
+53% said they didn’t even understand what was being offered.

 A deductible is the amount of money an individual pays (per year or per condition) before insurance companies begin covering any expenses.
 A copay is a similar fixed payment that occurs each time an individual sees a doctor.
 A premium represents the actual cost of an insurance plan, dictating the amount a person pays to keep their plan active.

 According to WorkLife, only 60% of Gen Zers understand these three insurance terms and can explain how they relate to their coverage.
 Confusion surrounding insurance often causes people to turn to unreliable sources for help, which can lead to uninformed decisions.
-Defining insurance terms will allow employees to make the most out of their healthcare benefits and prevent them from being blindsided by unexpected expenses or lack of coverage.
+Defining insurance terms helps employees to make the most out of their healthcare benefits.

 Financial education bridges the information gap